Find the Right Factory For Your New Custom Product

 Request samples

-Just like that, many “factories” will do you the favor of taking themselves out of the running, either because they can’t be bothered, or because they know that the time it would take for them to get samples routed from the real factory would take them out of contention for your business anyway.
+Just like that, many “factories” will do you the favor of taking themselves out of the running, either because they can’t be bothered, or because they know that the time it would take for them to get a sample routed from the real factory to you would disqualify them anyway.

-Factory samples are a mandatory part of our factory vetting process at Product EVO.
-Not only for quality assurance purposes–but for the simple fact that it weeds out a lot of incompetent factories and straight-up trading companies, all at once.
+Samples are a mandatory part of our factory vetting process at Product EVO.
+Not only for quality assurance purposes—but for the simple fact that it weeds out a lot of incompetent factories and straight-up trading companies all at once.

 Send an RFQ

-Here’s a checklist of what you should include in your initial RFQ:
+Here’s a checklist of what to include in your initial RFQ:

 • Product Description